shimaore/charming-circle/validate_user_doc.coffee.md

       unless has 'updated_by'
         forbidden 'Field `updated_by` is required.'

-      unless newDoc.updated_by is name
+      unless doc.updated_by is name
         forbidden "Field `updated_by` must contain `#{name}`."

-      if newDoc.user_access is false
+      if doc.user_access is false
         forbidden 'You may not set `user_access` to false.'

       might = ->